Fleur-de-lis: Architecture and design

-In architecture

 In building and architecture, the fleur-de-lis is often placed on top of iron fence posts, as a pointed defence against intruders.
 It may ornament any tip, point or post with a decorative flourish, for instance, on finials, the arms of a cross, or the point of a gable.
-The fleur-de-lis can be incorporated in friezes or cornices, although the distinctions between fleur-de-lis, fleuron, and other stylized flowers are not always clear,Dictionnaire raisonné de l'architecture française du XIe au XVIe siècle – Tome 5, Flore or can be used as a motif in an all-over tiled pattern, perhaps on a floor.
+The fleur-de-lis can be incorporated in friezes or cornices, although the distinctions between fleur-de-lis, fleuron, and other stylized flowers are not always clear, or can be used as a motif in an all-over tiled pattern, perhaps on a floor.

 It may appear in a building for heraldic reasons, as in some English churches where the design paid a compliment to a local lord who used the flower on his coat of arms.
 Elsewhere the effect seems purely visual, like the crenellations on the 14th-century Muslim Mosque-Madrassa of Sultan Hassan.

 It can also be seen on the doors of the 16th-century Hindu Padmanabhaswamy Temple.

-In fiction

-The symbol has featured in modern fiction on historical and mystical themes, as in the bestselling novel The Da Vinci Code and other books discussing the Priory of Sion.
-It recurs in French literature, where examples well known in English translation include Fleur-de-Lys de Gondelaurier, a character in The Hunchback of Notre Dame by Victor Hugo, and the mention in Dumas's The Three Musketeers of the old custom of branding a criminal with the sign (fleurdeliser).
-During the reign of Elizabeth I of England, known as the Elizabethan era, it was a standard name for an iris, a usage which lasted for centuries, but occasionally refers to lilies or other flowers.
-It also appeared in the novel A Confederacy of Dunces by John Kennedy Toole on a sign composed by the protagonist.

-In John Steinbeck's East of Eden, Cathy Ames ("Kate") wears a gold watch with a fleur-de-lis pin around her neck.

-A variation on the symbol has also been used in the Star Wars franchise to represent the planet of Naboo.
-The fleur de lis is also used as the heraldic emblem for the Kingdom of Temeria in Andrzej Sapkowski's fantasy novel series The Witcher.

-The fleur de lis has also been used in the TV series The Originals, in which it is used to represent the Mikaelson family, the first vampires in the world.
-The symbol's representation of unity and its usage in New Orleans where the show is set, are used to represent the vow three of the Mikaelson siblings made to each other that they remain together, always and forever.